 However it was not until the 1960s that the concept of these amplifiers could be fully realised with the widespread introduction of integrated circuit technology.
-With the improvement in integrated circuit technologies in the 1970s, the use of op-amps increased further and the rest as they say is history!

 Now operational amplifiers have become a fundamental building block used throughout the electronics industry.
 Even though they have been around for some time, there seems to be little likelihood of their use falling.